-I love oils and thinly applied watercolours over textured grounds, such as plaster and gesso, using a combination of thin washes, fine line and expressive paint application methods.
+I work mostly with oils and thinly applied watercolours over textured grounds, such as plaster and gesso, using a combination of thin washes, fine line and expressive paint application methods.
 I explore working with varying scale pieces - some tiny canvases only 15cm square to a large scale 4-foot abstract canvas.

-Now I'm back in my studio, thinking, painting and drawing.
-You can see my paintings on permanent display (and for sale) in the Hope Gallery, Red Brick Mill in Batley, West Yorkshire, and soon at the Fenwick Gallery, Warkworth, Northumberland.
+You can see my paintings on permanent display (and for sale) in the Hope Gallery, Red Brick Mill in Batley, West Yorkshire, and the Fenwick Gallery, Warkworth, Northumberland.